Solving the Offline and Online Min-Max Problem of Non-smooth Submodular-Concave Functions: A Zeroth-Order Approach: Numerical Example

 \subsection{Offline Adversarial Image Segmentation}

 In this section, we analyse the adversarial attack on semi-supervised image segmentation.
 The semi-supervised image segmentation through minimising a submodular cost function has been studied before, and its details can be found in Appendix~\ref{app:offex2}.
 Here, we extend the problem to the adversarial semi-supervised image segmentation, which can be formulated and solved through a min-max problem.
-We introduce the adversary vector $y\in\R^{|S|},$ where $y_s\in[0,1]$ and $\sum_sy_S\leq \rho.$ Vector $y$ can be viewed as trust weights of the given seeds, and $y_s=1$ means a fully trusted seed, and $y_s=0$ means an ignored seed.
-Here, $\rho$ indicates the maximum number of seeds that can be trusted.
+We introduce the adversary vector $y\in\R^{|\mathcal{S}|},$ where $\mathcal{S}$ denotes the set of seed pixels (we reserve $S$ for the set variable of \eqref{mainp}), $y_s\in[0,1]$, and $\sum_{s\in\mathcal{S}}y_s\leq \rho.$ Vector $y$ can be viewed as trust weights of the given seeds, and $y_s=1$ means a fully trusted seed for correction, and $y_s=0$ means an ignored seed.
+Here, $\rho$ indicates the maximum number of seeds that can be trusted for correction.
 Thus, a lower $\rho$ means more uncertainty in the given seeds.
 The minimax problem cost function is defined in Appendix~\ref{app:offex2}.
 We solve this minimax problem using Algorithm~\ref{alg:ZOEG}.
 In our numerical experiments, we consider synthetic $50\times50$ noisy grayscale images consisting of two segments.
 A total of $20$ foreground seeds and $20$ background seeds are sampled uniformly at random from the corresponding regions.
 In Figure~\ref{fig:seg11} the results of segmentation and convergence of the Lovász extension of the objective function for $\rho=7$ is shown.
 The results demonstrate the recovered segmentation coincides with the ground truth.
 More explanation on the choice of $\rho$ and its effects is given in Appendix~\ref{app:offex2}.